khawkins98/vf-child-playground/README.md

 If a pattern you wish to use isn't available on npm, copy it to your `/components` directory.

-In either case, after adding the pattern you'll needed to refernce the Sass in your `/assets/scss/styles.scss`
+In either case, after adding the pattern you'll needed to reference the Sass in your `/assets/scss/styles.scss`

 ### Learn how to create new patterns